MONTCLAIR, NJ - After nearly a year in business, the embattled Dairy Air ice cream company, has permanently closed its doors.

-Shortly after opening in 2017, the ice cream shop encountered problems with many Montclair residents who took to social media, calling its logo “disturbing” and “offensive."
+Shortly after opening in 2017, the ice cream shop encountered problems with many Montclair residents who called its logo “disturbing” and “offensive” on social media.

-She continued in the the letter to express her dissatisfaction and also took to social media to express her concern.
+She continues the letter expressing her dissatisfaction and also took to social media to express her concern.

-Though there were residents who were against the logo, others supported the business, saying they were okay with the logo and claiming that the logo was funny or irrelevant.
-One such lifelong Montclair resident, who spoke on condition of anonymity, after hearing the news of Dairy Air closing, gave a compassionate response.
+Although there were residents who were against the logo, others supported the business, saying they were okay with the logo and claiming that the logo was funny or irrelevant.
+One such lifelong Montclair resident, who spoke on condition of anonymity after hearing the news of Dairy Air closing, gave a compassionate response.

 After a bit of controversy and growing publicity, Dairy Air owners had initially reported that they would change the main logo of the parlor.
 When this didn't happen, business seemed to suffer.

-According to eyewitness reports, the lights have been off in the establishment for nearly two weeks, but it wasn't cause for alarm, since Dairy Air was open during afternoon hours and the winter is approaching.
-However, this week, a "For Rent" sign was placed in the window, the business dissolved and the phone number is no longer in service.
+According to eyewitness reports, the lights have been off in the establishment for nearly two weeks, but this was not cause for alarm since Dairy Air was only open during afternoon hours and since temperatures have dropped.
+However, this week, a "for rent" sign was placed in the window, the business dissolved and the phone number is no longer in service.